we can support you to stay in school, or get back into education if you've left

 - you’re 15, and you’ve left school with a Ministry of Education leaving exemption.

-If this sounds like you, you can get in touch with your local youth service provider to find out how they can help.
+If this sounds like you, you can get in touch with your local youth service provider to find out how they may be able to help.

 planning your future